Posted in Criminal Defense on June 30, 2018

 Aggravated robbery refers to a robbery committed with one or more accomplices present at the scene.
 The same basic qualifications for standard robbery must apply.

 This crime is a Class 3 felony charge.
 The minimum sentence time for first-time offenders is two years in prison with a maximum of 8.75 years.
 For repeat offenders, the minimum sentence is 3.5 years while the maximum is 16.25.
-If you need help after an arrest in Arizona for any of these three charges, talk with an experienced Glendale criminal defense lawyer.
+If you need help after an arrest in Arizona for any of these three charges, contact an experienced Glendale criminal defense lawyer.

 As the name suggests, an armed robbery occurs when someone conducts robbery while in possession of a lethal weapon or with the threat of deadly force.
 The victim does not need to see the weapon for a robbery to be armed, so long as the weapon was on the perpetrator’s person at the time of the crime.